Philliec459/Open-Source-Petrophysics/README.md

 - Create field maps with interactive links to well-by-well dynamic data (pressure and production) for better understanding of the productive characteristics of your reservoir.

 **Workflows**
-- Comprehensive workflow for carbonate reservoir characterization
+- Comprehensive workflow for carbonate reservoir characterization using a new, comprehensive reservoir characterization database from Costa, Geiger and Arnold(1):
     - Load data with lasio
     - Visualize Data Extent (Andy McDonald's method)
     - Calculate Total Porosity using Knn and digitized Chart Book data